swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

 end
 ```

+Before though, let me clean things up a bit.
+I'll move the errors to the private section, as this won't be used anymore from the template, then I'm going to setup the correct icon names for the fields.

-[🎬 50]  Only for the `tac` field I need to prepare a custom label, and paste that as an option parameter to the scope.
+[🎬 50]  Now to the `tac` field rendering.
+Only this field needs a custom label that I need to prepare, and paste that as an option parameter to the scope.

 ```ruby
 def tac_input(f)